hkjanos/d1m1try_project/README.md

 and my friends and colleagues who tested the stages and provided ideas for them.</p>

 <h2>System Requirement</h2>
-To play with d1m1try, a configured Python 3 is necessary.
+<p>To play with d1m1try, a configured Python 3 is necessary.
+Your system needs to recognize 'python' as a command to start Python bash. <a href="https://realpython.com/installing-python/">Python 3 Setup Guide for Windows</a></p>
+<p>Also, the .bat files use MS DOS syntax.
+If you use another OS and you are familiar with the MS DOS syntax, a port to your current shell is necessary.</p>
-To play slideshows containing the challenges and the background story of them, Microsoft Power Point is preferred, since I cannot tell how other slideshow programs will affects the format of the slides like positioning of objects and colors.
+<p>To play slideshows containing the challenges and the background story of them, Microsoft Power Point is preferred, since I cannot tell how other slideshow programs will affects the format of the slides like positioning of objects and colors.</p>
 <h2>How to play</h2>
 To start story, open d1m1try_pt1 from the story folder.
 Everything will be described there.
 No programming skills are necessary for the completion of the game.
 <h1>Technical background</h1>